rapidsai/docs/install/install.md

 Conda-forge doesn't yet support the minimum required glibc (2.27) for CUDA 12 on arm.
 For arm support, please use an 11.x installation.

 <i class="fas fa-info-circle"></i> CUDA 12.0 packages don't work with stable PyTorch packages: <br/>
-PyTorch currently only has nightly builds for CUDA 12.1, stable builds are limited to CUDA 11.x.
-For stability we recommend using a CUDA 11.x RAPIDS installation.
+PyTorch currently only has nightly builds for CUDA 12.1, stable builds are limited to CUDA 11.x. <br/>
 The installation method below may function if there is a hard-requirement of CUDA 12 but it is currently unsupported:
 ```
 mamba create -n rapids-pytorch-cu12 -c rapidsai -c pytorch-nightly -c conda-forge -c nvidia cuml pytorch pytorch-cuda=12.1 cuda-version=12.0
 ```